Alice Bunn

-Dr Alice Bunn OBE (FIMechE FRAeS CEng) is the Chief Executive of the Institution of Mechanical Engineers (IMechE) and previously the International Director at the UK Space Agency.
+Dr Alice Bunn OBE (FIMechE FRAeS CEng) is the former chief executive of the Institution of Mechanical Engineers (IMechE) and previously the international director of the UK Space Agency.

 Early life and education

 Bunn is from Beckenham.
 She attended Shrewsbury High School, Shropshire.
 She completed GCE Advanced Levels at Shrewsbury Sixth Form College in Maths, Physics and Chemistry and studied metallurgy at the University of Leeds, graduating in 1995.
 She spent a year in Tampere at the University of Finland.
 She obtained her PhD in 1998 from the University of Cambridge, where she worked in Metallurgy under the supervision of Lindsay Greer.

 Career

-After completing her PhD, Bunn joined the Science Museum, London as a Researcher and Developer of exhibitions.
+After completing her PhD, Bunn joined the Science Museum, London as a researcher and developer of exhibitions.
 She joined the Natural Environment Research Council (NERC) as coordinator of Earth Observation Science in 2000.
-She was made Head of Earth Observation Future Missions in 2002.
-She joined Department for Environment, Food and Rural Affairs as Location Programme manager.
+She was made head of Earth Observation Future Missions in 2002.
+She joined Department for Environment, Food and Rural Affairs as location programme manager.

 Bunn joined the UK Space Agency in 2011.
 She led the International Charter for Space and Major Disasters from 2011 to 2012.
 The charter forces the international community to provide satellite imagery immediately after a disaster.
 She brokered the international agreement that ensured countries share satellite imagery after the MH370 disappearance.
 She explored how satellite imagery can be used to save lives.
 She formed a collaboration with the Italian Space Agency to share COSMO-SkyMed data.
-In 2014 Bunn was appointed Director of Policy of the UK Space Agency.
-She delivered the Reinventing Space Conference keynote lecture in 2014.
+In 2014 Bunn was appointed director of policy of the UK Space Agency.
 She led the security, regulation, communications and international engagement.
-She advised on civil space activities to the Minister for Universities, Science and Cities.
-In 2014 she was featured in Marie Claire as one of their Top Women.
-She was elected to the Space Foundation Board of Directors in November 2015.
-She led the space aspects of the Global Monitoring for Environment and Security program.
-She was appointed Vice Chair of the European Space Agency in 2017.
+In 2014 she was included in Marie Claire as one of their Top Women.
+She was elected to the Space Foundation board of directors in 2015.
+She led the space aspects of the Global Monitoring for Environment and Security programme.
+She was appointed vice chair of the European Space Agency in 2017.
 She signed a joint statement to increase cooperation with CNES in January 2018.
 The collaboration will continue in spite of Brexit.
 She oversaw the collaborative agreement between Surrey Satellite Technology, Goonhilly Satellite Earth Station and the European Space Agency for commercial lunar missions.